FutureProofHomes/Documentation/docs/satellite1-set-up-voice-control.md

 If you’re ready to take on the challenge, [here are some tutorial videos to help you get started](https://www.youtube.com/results?search_query=ollama+llama+home+assistant).
 Good luck!

-???+ abstract "Ollama AI Powered Conversation Agent (Free, requires a GPU, and can be hard to set up with simi-reliable function calling.)"
+???+ abstract "Ollama AI Powered Conversation Agent (Free, requires a GPU, and can be hard to set up with semi-reliable function calling.)"
     [Set up Ollama Conversation Agent](https://www.home-assistant.io/integrations/ollama/){ .md-button .md-button--primary }